Tom Greek, MS, DVM

 Born and raised in Southern California, Dr. Tom Greek’s interest in exotic animals began when he was given a snake at the age of 5 and by watching zoologist Marlin Perkins on television.

 He received his bachelor’s degree in biology at the University of California at Riverside and was presented the Jaegar Award for desert biology.
 He continued his studies in physiological ecology and received his master’s degree at the University of California at Davis.
 Dr. Greek graduated from the University of Wisconsin School of Veterinary Medicine in 1993.
 His interest and knowledge in exotic animal medicine qualified him for externship studies including: Lincoln Park Zoo, Laboratory Animal Medicine at U.C.
 Berkeley, University of Florida School of Veterinary Medicine, Central Florida Zoo, St. Augustine Alligator Farm and the Crane Foundation.

-Married to his wife Desiree since 1996, they live in the city of Corona with their three dogs and some 30 tortoises, snakes, lizards and fish.
+Married to his wife Desiree since 1996, they live in Corona with their three dogs and 10 tortoises.